 Mr. STREUSAND.
 That is 1919.
-We have taken it for May 26, 1919.
+We have taken it for May 26, 1919. .
 Their testimony further shows, pages 13 and 14 of the record, that in 1918 some of these manufacturers in Muscatine, Iowa, were obliged to reduce wages.
 They had, said Mr. Swacker, a strike and lockout, and I interlined for my own use the word "lockout."
 There was an inquiry had, and it was found that these concerns were not making any money-that is the report of the committee to investigate-and that, therefore, they were not granted any increase in wages, and the people went back to work.
 Our brief shows that they were making money each and every year during these last four years.
+We further show that the total importations of buttons in 1918

-We further show that the total importations of buttons in 1918 is about 10 per cent of the total manufacture in the American market, and when I say "total" I mean the shell and occan buttons.
+We further show that the total importations of buttons in 1918 is about 10 per cent of the total manufacture in the American market, and when I say "total" I mean the shell and ocean buttons.

-Senator Warson.
+Senator WATSON.
 Is it your position, Mr. Streusand, that these people do not need any protection whatever?

-Mr. Streusand.
+Mr. STREUSAND.
 Yes, sir; absolutely.
 I will show by my witness that none of these particular buttons are actually competing buttons; that there is such a great difference in various types that it would not make any difference.

 Referring to their own figures, if you remember, Mr. Willis testified yesterday and said that the Japanese button that cost him 5 cents cost 30 to 35 cents to make up.
-If we give them their present duty-and that was figured on a 14-line button-11⁄2 cents a line, that is 21 cents per gross, and 15 per cent ad valorem is three-quarters of a cent; that is 213 cents; 5 cents which the button costs is 203; 20 per cent of the cost of the button, or 1 cent on 5 is the cost of importing-that is, bringing it over, freight, and insurance-that is 27\( \) cents that this button would cost landed in New York, with the new duty, whereas they testified it cost them 35 cents to manufacture the same button.
+If we give them their present duty-and that was figured on a 14-line button-14 cents a line, that is 21 cents per gross, and 15 per cent ad valorem is threequarters of a cent; that is 214 cents; 5 cents which the button costs is 264; 20 per cent of the cost of the button, or 1 cent on 5 is the cost of importing-that is, bringing it over, freight, and insurance-that is 274 cents that this button would cost landed in New York, with the new duty, whereas they testified it cost them 35 cents to manufacture the same button.
 If their argument was real, that would not give them the protection they ask.
-The same thing holds true through practically the various classes, and our contention is that the purpose is not so much to shut off competition as it is to shut off the importations, which will compel the American consumer to use only their buttons; that we could not possibly sell our buttons at the new rates; or, if we did sell them, the consumer would pay this differential; that is, 21% cents would be paid by the consumer.
+The same thing holds true through practically the various classes, and our contention is that the purpose is not so much to shut off competition as it is to shut off the importations, which will compet the American consumer to use only their buttons; that we could not possibly sell our buttons at the new rates; or, if we did sell them, the consumer would pay this differential; that is, 214 cents would be paid by the consumer.

+tial; that is, 214 cents would be paid by the consumer.
 Senator WATSON.
 Your contention is, then, that the buttons that are imported from Japan are of a different kind or quality or type than those made in this country?

 Mr. STREUSAND.
-Yes, sir; and they touch a different market, and it is only reasonable, if you consider with that the \$10,000,000 or \$12,000,000 worth of business this year-we imported \$1,000,000, 10 or 8 per cent-that the United States market has increased 10 per what do you mean by that?
+Yes, sir; and they touch a different market, and it is only reasonable, if you consider with that the \$10,000,000 or \$12,000,000 worth of business this year-we imported \$1,000,000, 10 or 8 per cent-that the United States market has increased 10 per cent.

-Senator Warson.
-When you say they "touch" a different market,
+Senator WATSON.
+When you say they "touch" a different market, what do you mean by that?